Injury Claims Relating to DUI Accidents in California

 The drunk driver may not even own the vehicle they crashed, causing injury or damaging any other vehicle, thus having no obligation to insure against liability.

-Importantly, then, California vehicle owners share the liability with those they allow to drive their vehicle.
+Importantly, then, California vehicle owners share the liability with those they allow to drive their vehicles.
 California's owner liability statute states:

 Persons injured by a drunk driver can sue the vehicle owner too and recover from the vehicle owner's liability insurance unless the drunk driver stole the vehicle or was otherwise operating it without consent, which is a relatively common issue in drunk driving cases.

-In any case, claimants may be able to make a claim not just against the drunk driver, but against the vehicle owner as well.
+In any case, claimants may be able to make a claim against not only the drunk driver but also the vehicle owner.

 Abolishing the Server's Liability

-The California legislature eventually overturned that case law with a 1978 statute that restricts liability to the one who imbibes and drives, not the one who serves the driver.
+The California legislature eventually overturned that case law with a 1978 statute restricting liability to the person who imbibes and drives, not the person who serves the driver.

 The statute's subsection (b) states in relevant part that: